Joyce Richman, president of Joyce Richman and Associates, agrees, but urges caution in using this approach.

 Investing time and effort into creating long-term, mutually beneficial relationships with movers and shakers in your industry can have a whole host of benefits, says Richman.

-And in a labor market as competitive as this, where job openings are often filled before they're even advertised and raises are hard to come by, a web of strong relationships is key, whether you're an executive or not.
+In a competitive labor market, where the best job openings are often filled before they're even advertised and raises can be hard to come by, a web of strong relationships is key, whether or not you're an executive.